WallE-corp/log-books/erik_petersson_log.md

 # **2022-05-11**

-Had to fix how we send and recieve data between the Arduino and Raspberry Pi due to data being overwritten.
+The mower team worked on fixing how we send and recieve data between the Arduino and Raspberry Pi due to data being overwritten.

 # **2022-05-12**